nvda-es/num2words_nvda/readme.md

 * As the library supports many languages, keep in mind that the conversion is done in the language of your speech synthesizer.

+## Compile this add-on:

+Note: this add-on depends on a submodule, so:

+1. cd to this repo.
+2. Type `git submodule init` and `git submodule update` in the console to clone the num2words library repository that is set as a module.
+3. If there are no errors, scons should work correctly.

 ## Contact:

 If you want to help improve this addon, you can send an email to `angelitomateocedillo@gmail.com` or make your contributions on the GitHub repo.